prioritizr/prioritizr/docs/news/index.md

   functions for specifying approaches to solve multi-objective problems.
-  For more information on this functionality, see [`?approaches`](https://prioritizr.net/reference/approaches.md) and the Calibrating trade-offs vignette.
-To help explore trade- offs with these approaches, the [`approach_weights_matrix()`](https://prioritizr.net/reference/approach_weights_matrix.md) and
+  For more information on this functionality, see [`?approaches`](https://prioritizr.net/reference/approaches.md) and the *Calibrating trade-offs* vignette.
+To help explore trade-offs with these approaches, the [`approach_weights_matrix()`](https://prioritizr.net/reference/approach_weights_matrix.md) and